 The goal is to increase exposure of your content, traffic to your website, social following and engagement.
 It thus grows brand awareness and the perception of your authority As an expert in the field.

 So now you might be thinking: but, in practice, they coincide with doing marketing!
 What's the difference?

 True, they are part of marketing, but they differ from it.
 The difference is very simple: while the purpose of marketing is specifically about increasing sales, digital PR focuses on stimulating a positive impression of your brand and company.
-It's about building trust in you from online users, as well as a more effective presence on search engines.
+They are about building trust in you from online users, as well as a more effective presence on search engines.

 A well-planned digital PR strategy can also focus on including your business in online publications: local newspaper Web sites, blogs, reviews of people who have purchased from you, and local events or charities that you sponsor.

 Digital PR and traditional PR share a common goal, which is to help you improve your reputation and increase your visibility among your target audience.
 Both are strategies for making a brand more recognizable-the main difference between them is the choice of methods used to achieve that goal.

 As I have explained to you many times before, there are elements that are critical to your success that go far beyond just the offer: the brand positioning and the brand awareness, for example, are among them.
 Improving your brand's online presence and visibility is one of the most effective ways to ensure the growth of your business.
 Doing public relations online means speaking directly to your audience, creating a dialogue that clarifies your focus and disseminates information that matters to you much faster than ever before.
 This is to distinguish yourself from your competitors and be highly visible to your target audience as they seek solutions to their needs.

 As you may have guessed, there are several advantages.
 To take away any doubts you may have about the effectiveness of this strategy, I summarize them below.